 Another strong competitor from the USA is Team “Blue-BETA Racing”, who in 2018 put an eVTOL in the air and has designed and built the world’s largest electric aircraft to have flown.
 The team is a partnership between propulsion and control system company BETA and the advanced composites company Blue Force Technologies.
 Kyle Clark, CEO and chief test pilot of BETA Technologies, said, “we see the Air Race E series as a design accelerant that will push the development of advanced concepts while showcasing the amazing engineers and thought leaders working in this space.”

+Interested in entering a team of your own for the World’s first Electric Air Race?
 To find out more information, you can get in touch here.